acryptos/docs.acryptos.com/README.md

 ### Why use our Vaults?

-* 4 year+ track record for deployment of highly effective DeFi Strategies
+* 4 years+ track record for deployment of highly effective DeFi Strategies
 * SAFU, careful risk management
 * sustainable APY for long term growth